chauff/cse1500-web-transcripts/Assignment-1.md

 - To store `telnet`'s output to file (in addition to printing it on the console), you can use the command `tee`, e.g. `telnet www.microsoft.com 80|tee out` will save all output to a file called `out`.

-- [carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets below indicates when to press `<Enter>`.
+- [Carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets below indicates when to press `<Enter>`.

-- Be aware of the **backspace key** when "telneting": while on a normal command line a backspace deletes the last character typed, within the `telnet` environment this key is forwarded to the server instead.
+- Be aware of the **backspace key** when *telneting*: while on a normal command line a backspace deletes the last character typed, within the `telnet` environment this key is forwarded to the server instead.
 In other words: **do not use the backspace key when telneting**.

 ---

 This exercise requires you to use `telnet`.
-If you use a Linux derivative (e.g. Ubuntu, Mac OS), open a terminal and you are good to go, although for new Mac OS versions you might need to [install](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544) telnet yourself.
-If you are a Windows user please use the Windows Subsystem for Linux or use the Virtual Machine provided to you in Q1.
+If you use a Linux derivative (e.g. Ubuntu, older versions of Mac OS), open a terminal and you are good to go; for new Mac OS versions you may need to [install telnet](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544) yourself.
+If you are a Windows user please use the Windows Subsystem for Linux or use the Virtual Machine provided to you in Q1 (the `root` password is `cse&(]]`).

-Use `telnet` to request the contents of the sports section of the Australian TV station website `abc.net.au/news/sport/`.
+Use `telnet` to request the contents of the sports news section of the Australian TV station ABC.
+The website URL is `abc.net.au/news/sport/`.

 Start your *conversation* with the web server by typing the following into the terminal: